-It’s now one year since I published my first book, ‘Damp Dogs & Rabbit Wee.’
+It’s now five years since I published my first book, ‘Damp Dogs & Rabbit Wee.’

 Get me – ‘first book.’
 Now I’m talking in some kind of author-type language.
 Like I’ve got another book in me.
 Well …